xiph/flac/man/metaflac.md

 **\--with-filename**
 :	Prefix each output line with the FLAC file name (the default if more
 	than one FLAC file is specified).
+This option has no effect for options exporting to a file, like --export-tags-to.

 **\--no-filename**
 :	Do not prefix each output line with the FLAC file name (the default